-This began as a song called "People Need Other People," which Rupert wrote years earlier for his own amusement.
-For his 5th album, he needed an uptempo song to balance out the ballads, so he decided to record this.
-Rupert describes how they recorded it:
+This began as a song called "People Need Other People," which Holmes wrote years earlier for his own amusement.
+For his fifth album, he needed an uptempo song to balance out the ballads, so he decided to record "Escape."
+In his Songfacts interview, Rupert described how they recorded it:

 "The drummer, Leo Adamian, suggested we have two drummers on the session because it was an interesting beat that was hard to pull off with one drummer alone.
 We got the second drummer and we did one take of the tune.
 It had some very interesting chord changes and changed key several times, and I'm singing away this lyric, 'people need other people.'
 We go in to hear back the first take and we listen to the cut, and I say 'you know, we can definitely do better than this,' and I look and I see that the second drummer was unconscious from having too much fun.
 We were able to wake him up and get him into a taxi, and that was that, we weren't going to record any more of that track.

 I figured I'd just put the song away - I wasn't that crazy about the lyric anyway.
 Then I found that I really desperately needed another uptempo song on the album and the budget was getting low and I wasn't sure what to do.
 That's when we did something that now is pretty commonplace but was pretty unusual at the time - we did a very primitive version of sampling.
 I found there were 16 bars of music on that first take that were very tight, everybody was in a very nice groove on it.
 So we duplicated those 16 bars onto another multitrack master over and over again and edited them all together.
 I think there were 60 edits to make up a reel that was 5-minutes long of this 16-bar vamp.